 A large number of holes or vacant space in the covalent bond is created in the crystal with the addition of the trivalent impurity.
 A small or minute quantity of free electrons is also available in the conduction band.

-They are produced when thermal energy at room temperature is imparted to the germanium crystal forming electron-hole pairs.
+They are produced when thermal energy at room temperature is imparted to the germanium crystal-forming electron-hole pairs.
 But the holes are more in number as compared to the electrons in the conduction band.
 It is because of the predominance of holes over electrons that the material is called as a p-type semiconductor.
-The word “p” stands for the positive material.

-In p type semiconductor large number of holes are created by the trivalent impurity.
-When a potential difference is applied across this type of semiconductor as shown in the figure below.
+In a p-type semiconductor, a large number of holes are created by the trivalent impurity.
+When a potential difference is applied across this type of semiconductor as shown in the figure below:

 The holes are available in the valence band are directed towards the negative terminal.
-As the current flow through the crystal is by holes, which are carrier of positive charge, therefore, this type of conductivity is known as positive or p type conductivity.
-In a p type conductivity the valence electrons move from one covalent to another.
+As the current flow through the crystal is by holes, which are carriers of positive charge, therefore, this type of conductivity is known as positive or p-type conductivity.
+In a p-type conductivity, the valence electrons move from one covalent to another.